-Heroin was the biggest single driver of opioid-related hospital overdoses among Cambridge residents who received care at CHA sites in 2016 (Figure 10).
-However, toxicology screens are typically ordered for only a small number of suspect opioid-related incidents; therefore, it is impossible to know how many incidents involved fentanyl.
+Heroin was the biggest single driver of opioid-related hospital overdoses among Cambridge residents who received care at CHA sites in 2017 (Figure 10).
+However, toxicology screens are only ordered for a small number of suspect opioid-related incidents; therefore, it is impossible to know how many incidents involved fentanyl.